 Metallic paintwork, colour matching and blending all add their own problems to even a minor scratch or dent, but there is no magic involved!

 Why not investigate the possibility of repairing your own car and save some money?
 Even minor damage, such as a scratched wheel arch, may result in a garage invoice in excess of £200.
 The raw materials for the repair will be a fraction of that.

 If your car or van is several years old, paying for a 100% perfect professional result may actually be wasting your money.
 You are probably more than capable of carrying out a completely acceptable job by following the guidelines on this website 🙂

 Body Repair Basics….

 The most expensive item which may be needed for larger repairs is a good spraygun and an air compressor to run it, which may be uneconomic for a “one-off” repair, but perhaps feasible for a keen DIY’er – see our Tools and Equipment pages.

-Small repairs can be painted satisfactorily using aerosol paints, which are usually cellulose paint which has been thinned a little more to work properly at the pressure provided by the canister.
+Small repairs can be painted satisfactorily using aerosol paints, which are usually cellulose paint.
+This has been thinned a little more to work properly at the pressure provided by the canister.

 The other alternative to consider is paying a suitably equipped bodyshop to apply the paint after the preparation work has been completed.
-As most of the cost of a professional repair will be labour charges, quite a large amount of money can be saved this way, because preparation can easily account for 75% of the time involved.
+As most of the cost of a professional repair will be labour charges, quite a large amount of money can be saved this way.
+Preparation can easily account for 75% of the time involved.
 Remember, though, that faulty preparation will not be hidden by coats of paint!

 Add your own photos, tips or advice to our Facebook page